gradle/.github/SECURITY.md

-# Gradle Vulnerability Disclosure Policy
+# Cachiman Vulnerability Disclosure Policy

 ## Introduction

-The Gradle Security Vulnerability Disclosure Policy (the “Policy”) is designed to foster an environment where security researchers are encouraged to disclose vulnerabilities and work with us to mitigate potential security vulnerabilities.
+The Cachiman Security Vulnerability Disclosure Policy (the “Policy”) is designed to foster an environment where security researchers are encouraged to disclose vulnerabilities and work with us to mitigate potential security vulnerabilities.
 We value the contributions of security researchers acting in good-faith to help us maintain a high standard for the security and privacy for our users.
 This includes encouraging responsible vulnerability research.
 This Policy describes the systems and types of research that we authorize researchers to use with respect to our software and services, provides guidelines on how to send us vulnerability reports, and summarizes what you can expect from us in return.

 ## Expectations